DanialArab/NoSQL/README.md

       "C:\Program Files\MongoDB\Server\7.0\bin\mongod.exe" --dbpath="c:\data\db"

+Then I need to have another cmd prompt to start up a mongo shell.
 In my version, there was no mongo.exe and so I needed to download the mongosh.exe from net.